-- Atmospheric sources of nutrients are local, national and international. - Recent data indicate that the emission of nitrogen has been generally decreasing in Florida with an up to 55% decrease in atmospheric emissions by 2028 possibly as result of the following: - Power plant fuel source changes. - Air treatment upgrades. - Increased use of electric vehicles. - Decreasing mobile sources. - Nitrogen reductions from this source category were not assigned to responsible entities. - Atmospheric deposition sources and trends will be re-evaluated periodically.
+- Atmospheric sources of nutrients are local, national and international. - Recent data indicate that the emission of nitrogen has been generally decreasing in Florida with an up to 55% decrease in atmospheric emissions by 2028 possibly as result of the following: - Power plant fuel source changes. - Air treatment upgrades. - Increased use of electric vehicles. - · Decreasing mobile sources. - No specific nitrogen reductions were assigned to this source category in this BMAP. - Atmospheric deposition sources and trends will be re-evaluated periodically.